mdn/content/files/en-us/web/javascript/language_overview/index.md

 {{jsSidebar}}

 JavaScript is a multi-paradigm, dynamic language with types and operators, standard built-in objects, and methods.
 Its syntax is based on the Java and C languages — many structures from those languages apply to JavaScript as well.
-JavaScript supports object-oriented programming with object prototypes, and also supports functional programming — because they are objects, functions may be stored in variables and passed around like any other object.
+JavaScript supports object-oriented programming with object prototypes and classes.
+It also supports functional programming since functions can be easily created via expressions and passed around like any other object.

 This page serves as a quick overview of various JavaScript language features, written for readers with background in other languages, such as C or Java.